copper-leaf/ballast/ballast-queue-exposed-driver/README.md

 ## Overview

-A Driver implementation backed by a database table with Jetbrains Exposed for database access, designed for server-side workloads needing high throughput and safe concurrency.
+A Driver implementation backed by a database table with Jetbrains Exposed for database access, designed for server-side workloads needing high throughput and safe concurrency, with several more advanced features commonly needed in real-world job queues, including delayed jobs, cluster-wide unique jobs, and message groups.

 Supports PostgreSQL databases, with experimental support for MySQL and other dialects possibly supported in the future.